Data Protection Notice

 - details of meetings and telephone calls with our offices and employees; and

 - any other information you may provide to us or might be provided to us by our clients, third parties etc.

 Personal Data may be disclosed to third parties in connection with the services we are providing.
 The recipients of such information will depend on the services that are being agreed and provided.

 Subject to any restrictions around confidentiality such disclosures may include disclosures:

-- to affiliates and subsidiaries of Apex for the purposes described in this GDPR Notice;
+- to affiliates and subsidiaries of Apex for the purposes described in this Data Protection Notice;

 - to our third party service providers (including those outside of the European Economic Area “EEA”) who provide services such as website hosting, data analysis, payment processing, order fulfillment, information technology and related infrastructure provision, customer service, email delivery, auditing and other services;

 - to third party experts and advisers (including external legal counsel, notaries, auditors and tax advisers);

 - to payment, banking and communication infrastructure providers including SWIFT, financial institutions or intermediaries with which we may have dealings (including correspondent banks), insurers/insurance brokers, central counterparties, clearing houses, clearing and settlement systems, exchanges, trading platforms, regulated markets, credit institutions and other service providers assisting on transactions;

 - to third party storage providers (including archive service providers, document repositories and including those outside the EEA) and trade data repositories;